 Typically, whenever I see a new Scorsese movie coming out, I instantly mark its release day on the calendar to see it as soon as I can.
 This time around, seeing Scorsese’s new work left me empty and sorely disappointed.
 It was three hours of wannabe Wall Street big shots taking enough drugs to anesthetize the Eastern Seaboard, screwing every hooker they could find, and devoting themselves solely to debauchery and the pursuit money.
 No vision, no goal, no plan.
 It was just some hard-partying fools trying to sustain the high.

-The most disturbing part was that it was based on a true story, the real life of Jordan Belfort, former New York stock broker and founder of Stratton Oakmont Securities and beste Wasserstoff ETF.
+The most disturbing part was that it was based on a true story, the real life of Jordan Belfort, former New York stock broker, blogger for the Motley Fool Stock Advisor Review and founder of Stratton Oakmont Securities and beste Wasserstoff ETF.
 When the real Jordon Belfort was caught by Feds for securities fraud and money laundering, he spent a little over a year in prison and has since returned quite successfully to public life as a motivational speaker.

 It’s easy to want to criticize Belfort for his past, but at the same time the problem is much larger.
 As long as Europeans have been coming to the Americas, it was believed that upon arrival the problems of the old world would be long gone.
 They believed that their impoverished past would be behind them, and that an easy life lay in front of them.
 Somewhere along the way, this easy life became cemented into our psyche as the “American Dream.”

 In popular culture, the “good life” is depicted as nothing but an endless array of posh parties, mansions, pools, and cars.
 Where once we as a people were driven to accomplish the impossible, now we are lucky if can make a plan past Saturday.
 Quite frankly, our people have substituted liberty for libertinism.